gongahkia/wallop/README.md

 ### 3. User Acknowledgement

 By engaging with [`Wallop`](https://github.com/gongahkia/wallop), users acknowledge they are participating in a meta-commentary on social technology, digital interaction, and human connection and also understand its purely theoretical nature.

+## Credit

+Concept-wise, `Wallop` takes much inspiration from [Rumblr](https://rumblr.webflow.io/).
+However, the idea for a *'tinder but for fighting'* app only really came to my attention after a conversation with [Jace Bong](https://www.linkedin.com/in/jace-bong-%F0%9F%91%BE-42b3841b1/?originalSubdomain=sg) in [IS111](https://www.reddit.com/r/SMU_Singapore/comments/14bouko/smu_is_tough_modules_and_is111/?rdt=39799) in my first semester of [university](https://www.smu.edu.sg/).

+I've slept on the idea until now, but hopefully I have done it justice.